Amylase/ lipase/ protease delayed-release capsules

-Amylase/ lipase/ protease delayed-release capsules is used for:
+Amylase/ lipase/ protease delayed-release capsules are used for:

 Improving food digestion in patients who cannot digest food properly because they have a pancreas problem (exocrine pancreatic insufficiency) caused by cystic fibrosis or certain other conditions.
 It may also be used for other conditions as determined by your doctor.

-Amylase/lipase/protease delayed-release capsules is a digestive enzyme combination.
+Amylase/lipase/protease delayed-release capsules are a digestive enzyme combination.
 It works by helping the body to digest protein, starch, and fat.